Virusxxxxxxx/OA-Det/README.md

 # Shared-weight-based Multi-dimensional Feature Alignment Network for Oriented Object Detection in Remote Sensing Imagery
 This project is the official implementation of OA-Det.
 The paper has been made available in open access format at [https://www.mdpi.com/1424-8220/23/1/207].
+Our model is based on the [MMRotate](https://github.com/open-mmlab/mmrotate), an open-source toolbox for oriented object detection based on PyTorch.

+## Highlight

 ## Main Results